 The term junction implies the boundary or region of transition between n-type and p-type semiconductor materials.

-A p-type crystal sandwiching between two n-type crystals while n-type crystal sandwiching between two p-type crystals.
+A p-type crystal sandwiching between two n-type crystals while an n-type crystal sandwiching between two p-type crystals.

 Working of p-n-p Transistor

-• Emitter-Base junction is given small forward bias.
+- The emitter-Base junction is given a small forward bias.

-• Collector-Base junction is given large reverse bias.
-Holes move from emitter towards the base.
+- Collector-Base junction is given a large reverse bias.
+Holes move from the emitter towards the base.

 The base current may be nearly 2 to 10% of the emitter current depending on the doping level.
 Similarly collector current may be nearly 90 to 98% of the emitter current.